Hello! I’m Helen, a Humanist namings celebrant based in Basingstoke, Hampshire.

 What’s the point of a naming ceremony?

 A Humanist ceremony is the chance to design the perfect ceremony for you, with the right balance of solemnity and silliness, humour and heart.
-If that sounds like something you’d be interested in, contact me for an informal chat.
-I look forward to working with your family to mark this exciting milestone and create happy memories you’ll treasure.
+If that sounds like something you’d be interested in, contact me for a chat.
+I look forward to working with your family, and sharing your story.